-The 50,000 gallon capacity on-site wastewater treatment plant collects and treats all wastewater from sanitary potable uses.
+The 50,000 gallon capacity on-site wastewater treatment plant collects and treats all wastewater from sanitary and potable uses.
 This water is then recycled throughout the building for toilet flushing.
 The plant's treatment components include a sump tank, aerobic digester, carbon filter system, and ultraviolet disinfection system.
-The wastewater treatment plant is operated through a contract with Constellation Energy, an Exelon Corporation.
-In 2012, 4.8 million gallons of water were reused.
-This accounted for
+In 2013, the wastewater treatment plant was operated through a contract with Constellation Energy, an Exelon Corporation.
+5.2 million gallons of water were reused in 2013.
+This accounted for almost 36% of the total indoor water usage.
+The water usage related to the SEA Office is excluded from the data in this section in order to provide a more accurate year-to-year comparison.

-Although the use of reclaimed water is more expensive on a cash basis to the DLCC than using municipal water, the decrease in potable water consumption has a significant impact on the operation of PWSA's and the Allegheny County Sanitary Authority's overall systems.
+Although the use of reclaimed water is more expensive on a cash basis to the DLCC than using municipal water, the decrease in potable water consumption and discharge of water to the municipal sanitary system has a significant impact on the operation of PWSA's and the Allegheny County Sanitary Authority's overall systems.